MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-messaging-service-bus-overview.md

 ---
-title: Messaging troubleshooting overview when using the Azure SDK for Java
+title: Troubleshooting Service Bus
-description: An overview of how to troubleshoot messaging-related issues related to using the Azure SDK for Java ms.date: 08/16/2023 ms.topic: conceptual ms.custom: devx-track-java, devx-track-extended-java
+description: A troubleshooting guide for Service Bus issues when using the Azure SDK for Java ms.date: 08/16/2023 ms.topic: conceptual ms.custom: devx-track-java, devx-track-extended-java